ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 Read the full post here: [Why Discord is Switching from Go to Rust](https://blog.discord.com/why-discord-is-switching-from-go-to-rust-a190bbca2b1f)

 Why is Rust so much better?
 Rust is blazingly fast and memory-efficient without needing a garbage collector, due to its ownership model.
+Here is a simple example:

 ```rust
 // s is not valid here, it’s not yet declared